rimas-kudelis/wp-woocommerce-feed-manager/README.txt

 * Added the difference between premium and free version

 = 1.1.4 (2017-08-29) =
-* Added new merchants (amazon, bing, ebay, kelkoo, nextag, pricegrabber)
+* Added new merchants (amazon, bing, eBay, kelkoo, nextag, pricegrabber)
 * Provide support for both xml and text feed

 = 1.1.3 (2017-07-03) =